wp-plugins/wp-mollom/README.txt

 == Installation ==

+Prerequisites

+If your blog/your visitors use a non-western character set (i.e. Chinese, Arabic,...) you will need the mb_string extension for PHP (http://www.php.net/mb_string) installed on your server.
+This extension is needed to correctly pass all comment data past the CAPTCHA.
+If you do not have the extension installed, the plugin will fall back to a mode which still allows the use of commen western character sets (latin-1, ISO-8599-1).

+Installation

 * Register your website at http://mollom.com
 * Disable akismet or other spamdeterring plugins you are currently using
 * Drop the wp-mollom/ folder in /wp-content/plugins.
 * Activate the plugin in your dashboard.